| | | | | | |

 Don’t have a traditional magnifying glass?
-Here’s how you can make your own homemade magnify glass at home or in the classroom.
+Here’s how to make a homemade magnifying glass at home or in the classroom.
 It also makes for a fun and simple physics activity for kids of all ages.
 All you need are a few simple supplies to get started.
-We love fun, hands-on STEM projects for kids!

 Pin

-Can you make a magnifying glass out of plastic and water?
+Can you make a magnifying glass out of a plastic bottle and water?

 • 2 Liter plastic bottle